With community centers closed, city considers cooling shelter alternatives

 FRESNO, Calif.
-(KSEE) — The City of Fresno provides cooling shelters in its community centers on days when temperatures reach 105 or warmer.
+(KGPE) — The City of Fresno provides cooling shelters in its community centers on days when temperatures reach 105 or warmer.

 Excessive heat poses a risk to health.
 City of Fresno communications director Mark Standriff says, “A lot of the cooling centers tend to attract folks who are in that vulnerable age group of 65 plus.
 They’re looking for relief and we’re trying to find ways to actually provide that for them.”